autoikigai/resources

 The data is already in your AMS.
 It just needs to be extracted, scored, and acted on systematically.

-I build AI employees that run this analysis automatically and feed prioritized opportunities to your CSRs every morning.
+I build AI-native systems that run this analysis automatically and feed prioritized opportunities to your CSRs every morning.

 Laksh Pujary | Autoikigai | laksh@autoikigai.space